Confirmed Covid-19 case at village primary school

 A village primary school near Grantham has at least one confirmed case of coronavirus.

-Lincolnshire County Council confirmed that there is a case at Barrowby Primary School.
+Lincolnshire County Council confirmed that there is a case at Billingborough Primary School.

 The local authority said the school remains open and is taking action to limit the potential spread of the virus.